 Using a complimentary “free” email address given to you by a broadband internet supplier spells trouble.
-Whether used personally or professionally, you’ll eventually kick yourself.
+Whether this is used personally or professionally, you’ll kick yourself.

 Two of the largest broadband providers are charging people up to £90 a year to keep their email address if they switch to another supplier.

 Ofcom, as the UK regulator for telecoms providers in the UK, wrote to the firms in 2020 to express concerns, explicitly stating they would take further action in what they saw as unfair practices.